iamaizhan/BPG-SH/README.md

 ## Description

 BPG-SH is a bioinformatics pipeline designed to construct pan-genomes and analyze sequence homology.
-The pipeline involves several steps, from environment setup to gene classification, utilizing various tools and scripts for genome annotation, clustering, and analysis.
+The pipeline involves several steps, from environment setup to gene classification, utilizing various tools and scripts for genome annotation, clustering, and creates phylogenetic trees for evolutionary analysis.

 **System Architecture**:
 - `genome_loader.py`: Loads genome data.